SenpaiHunters/SpotOn/README.md

 <h3 align="center">

-> SpotOn get's updated reguarly, so this may change or be updated to look more pleasing.
+> SpotOn gets updated regularly, so this may change or be updated to look more pleasing.

-> You can tone done some features to suit your taste.
+> You can tone some features to suit your taste.

   </h3>